ros-infrastructure/robots.ros.org/contributing.md

 ---
-layout: post
+layout: minimal
 title: "How to Use"
 date: 2016-05-08 20:35:48
 image: '/assets/img/'
-description: 'How to use this template'
+description: 'How to contribute to robots.ros.org'
 main-class: 'meta'
 color: '#7AAB13'
 tags: